chinenyejuliet/Telangana-Tourism-Analysis/README.md

 ### Limitations
 - Some of the districts in the states were removed from the analysis due incomplete data.
 - I replaced zero values in the foreign visitors column and replace them with one because they would have affected the accuracy calculating CAGR from analysis.

+### Reference
+Resources for this analysis was provided by Code Basics [visit page](https://codebasics.io/challenge/codebasics-resume-project-challenge)